ECE444-2020Fall/project1-plateup-group5-pyromaniacs/README.md

 This repository contains the source code for Group 5 - Pyromaniacs' variant of Chef's Co-Pilot.
 This application allows users to browse new recipes and be provided with the necessary information to be able to recreate these recipes.

 The application follows a client-server model.
 The client is written in React Native as a mobile application and is found in `./PlateUp-reactnative`.
 The server is written as a Python Flask web application.
 The Python Flask web application is separated as a GitHub submodule found in `./PlateUp-flask`.
-The reason for maintaining a separate module is for easier deployment to Heroku for staging, as well as better client-server segregation.
+The reason for maintaining a separate submodule for the flask app is for easier deployment to Heroku for staging, as well as better client-server segregation.
 The group initially had both modules together, hence the issues/tasks are tracked here, but decided to split the module just before beta release.
 The group will hence forth develop under this layout.

 ## Distribution

 The client application is distributed through Expo and is availiable as a mobile application at https://expo.io/@pyromaniacs/projects/plate-up-uoft-ece444.
 The server powering the client is availiable at https://sheltered-thicket-73220.herokuapp.com/.
 See PlateUp-flask submodule for more details on the server application.

+## Architecture
+#### Static module layout diagram

+#### Dynamic data flow component diagram

 ## Application Features